Clot questions over AstraZeneca and J&J vaccine - RFI

 People who have had the shot within the past three weeks were asked to report to their doctors if they experience severe headaches, abdominal pain, leg pain, or shortness of breath.

-Ian Douglas, Professor of Pharmacoepidemiology at London School of Hygiene & Tropical Medicine, said it was important to underscore how rare these events appear to be.
+Ian Douglas, professor of pharmacoepidemiology at the London School of Hygiene & Tropical Medicine, said it was important to underscore how rare these events appear to be.

 "To put this into perspective, it's similar to the chance of being struck by lightning in any given year in the UK," he told the Science Media Centre in response to the US announcement.